Why Do We Have to Go Through a Human Experience?

 “How would the Truth in me respond to this experience?”

 “What can I create from this experience?”

-The hardest thing to do, though, when you are in the midst of a human experience that is a deep crisis is to step back and ask these questions.
+The hardest thing to do, though, when you're in the midst of a human experience that is a deep crisis, is to step back and ask these questions.
 I know because I have been there so many times before and I know I will be there so many more times in the future.

 I, in fact, faced a human experience this past weekend that challenged a lot of what I believed was true for me and it took some deep self-reflection to realize that I had allowed my conditioning to overtake my True Self.

 I am slowly (very slowly!) learning the art of stepping back.
-I then listen to the thoughts that do not serve me during the crisis.
+I then listen to the thoughts that don't serve me during the crisis.
 I focus on changing them to those that do serve me.
-All the time I am taking deep breaths (if you can remember nothing else but just taking deep breaths you are doing okay).
+All the time I'm taking deep breaths (if you can remember nothing else but just taking deep breaths you're doing okay).
 Only then can I observe the human experience for what it is.

 By observing the human experience, I can then take the emotions out of it, explore what lessons need to be learned and allow for the clearing and healing to take place so that I can say I have made my human experience a worthwhile experience.

-Consider the following words below and then decide for yourself what is/what was your human experience.
+Consider the following words below and then decide for yourself what is or what was your human experience.
 What did you observe?
 What thoughts ran through your mind at the time of your human experience?
 And, what can you do to make that human experience an experience worth having in your life?